Revisiting interpolating flows in $(1+1)$ hydrodynamics: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Arjun Bagchi, Arpan Das and Kedar Kolekar for useful related discussions.
-ABan is supported in part by an OPERA grant and a seed grant NFSG/PIL/2023/P3816 from BITS Pilani.
+ABan is supported in part by an OPERA grant and a seed grant NFSG/PIL/2023/P3816 from BITS Pilani, and further an early career research grant ANRF/ECRG/2024/002604/PMS from ANRF India.
 He also acknowledges financial support from the Asia Pacific Center for Theoretical Physics (APCTP) via an Associate Fellowship.
 AG would like to thank BITS Pilani, Pilani Campus for kind hospitality during which a part of this work was done.